 For a scheme $S$, we denote by $\mathcal{O}_S$ its structural sheaf.
-A $S$-variety is a separated $S$-scheme of finite type, a morphism of $S$-varieties is a morphism of $S$-schemes.
+An $S$-variety is a separated $S$-scheme of finite type, a morphism of $S$-varieties is a morphism of $S$-schemes.
 By an algebraic $S$-space $X$, we mean a sheaf

-on the fppf-site with representable diagonal and admits a surjective \'etale morphism $U \longrightarrow X$ with $U$ being a scheme.
-In this document, we assume all algebraic spaces are noetherian and separated over $S$.
-In particular, quasi-separatedness shows that there exists a Nisnevich atlas $V \longrightarrow X$ with $V$ a (affine) scheme (see \cite[Theorem 6.4]{knutson-1971}).
+on the fppf-site with representable diagonal and admitting a surjective \'etale morphism $U \longrightarrow X$ with $U$ being a scheme.
+In this article, we assume all algebraic spaces are noetherian and separated over $S$.
+In particular, quasi-separatedness shows that there exists a Nisnevich atlas $V \longrightarrow X$ with $V$ an (affine) scheme (see \cite[Theorem 6.4]{knutson-1971}).